 If a person violates municipal or local ordinances, state or federal law, the police have to intervene.
 If a police officer determines there is probable cause the person has committed a criminal act, that person will be taken into custody.

 Kane County Jail is a detention center located in St. Charles, IL.
 Inmates are locked up for various criminal acts.
-However, detainees are encouraged to accept visitation from people who care about them like family members, as well as lawyers, and members of the clergy.
+However, detainees are encouraged to accept visitation from people who care about them, like family members, as well as lawyers, and members of clergy.
 If you have been arrested or detained in this jail, contact an Illinois attorney familiar with local county, municipal, and state laws.